facorread/resetAllSlides/README.md

 * Delete all media objects (sounds, videos)
 * Delete all animations
 * Set all text to Century Gothic regular
+* Remove any empty lines of text
-* Set all lines to white 3pt
+* Set all lines to 3pt solid white
 * Remove borders from all shapes except for tables

 In order to maintain the integrity of your documents, make sure you have two open presentations only: Presentation macros, and your presentation in which you want to perform these operations.
 Your use of this file will result in loss of data for which only you will be responsible.